datacoves/docs/docs/how-tos/airflow/run-dbt.md

 ./dbt.py run --project-dir ../transform
 ```

-Keep in mind that --project-dir is a mandatory argument when not running in a Airflow or CI environment where that variable can be read from environment variables such as `DBT_PROJECT_DIR` or `DATACOVES__DBT_HOME`.
+Keep in mind that `--project-dir` is a mandatory argument when not in a Airflow or CI environment where environment variables `DBT_PROJECT_DIR` or `DATACOVES__DBT_HOME` should specify that value.